iliarafa/Amazon_Vine_Analysis/README.md

 # Summary
-The results indicate there is absolutely no positivity bias for reviews in the Vine Program.
-It actually looks like Vine Program members are very strict and not so generous while at the same time non Vine reviewers are more enthusiastic.
+The results indicate there is no positivity bias for reviews in the Vine Program.
+There are twice as much 5 star reviews for non Vine reviews.

 Looking again at our initial dataset we observe a total of 104975 reviews.Breaking this number down we only have 18 Vine reviews in total while there are 104957 non Vine reviews.
 A very small sample of Vine reviews compared to a huge sample of non Vine Reviews.
-22% of all Vine reviews were declared helpful compared to  only 1% of non Vine reviews wer
+22% of all Vine reviews were declared helpful compared to  only 1% of non Vine.
+Vine Program does boost the usefulness of reviews without adding positivity bias.